HUGH ASHER STUBBINS JR. (1912-2006)

 1938 - The Howard A. Colby House, 429 Ocean Avenue, Marblehead MA.
 One of Royal Barry Wills’ few international style houses, Stubbins and Marc Peter are credited as collaborating architects.
 Featured in Architectural Record, January 1940.

-1942 - Federal Works Agency Division of Defense Housing, Windsor Locks CT.
-Featured in The Architectural Forum, May 1942.
-Built 85 simplified Cape Cod style homes to house defense workers.
+1942 - The Federal Works Agency Division of Defense Housing, Windsor Locks CT.
+Featured in Architectural Forum, May 1942.
+85 simplified Cape Cod style homes for defense workers.
 Extant house converted to condos near Hayes Road and Patty Lane.

 1945 - The Libbey-Owens-Ford Glass Company Research House.
 Stubbins designed a home meant for Massachusetts to be included in a book of 49 designs titled Your Solar House, Simon and Schuster, New York, 1947.
 Unbuilt.

-1946 - The Hugh Stubbins House,6 Dover Lane, Lexington MA.
+1946 - The Hugh and Diana Stubbins House, 6 Dover Lane, Lexington MA.
 Originally 103 Pleasant Street.
-Featured in the Architectural Record, March 1948.
+Featured in Architectural Record, March 1948.
 Stubbins built a second and third house on the property in 1950 and 1952.
 Sold in 1961 to architect George Cunningham and his wife Martha.

 1946 - The Daniel D. and Grace D. Gish House, 1115 Crown Street, Kalamazoo MI.
 One of two houses Stubbins designed for the Ingersoll Village.

-1947 - The Kathleen Uhler and Harold Farnsworth Adams House, Elm Street, Concord MA.
+1946 - The Harold Farnsworth and Kathleen Uhler Adams House, 427 Elm Street, Concord MA.
+Destroyed and new house built in 1985.

 1948 - The Robert Custance House, 88 Hancock Street, Lexington MA.
 Built by the Custance Brothers.